How Can You Get Compensation for a Breach of Contract?

 Understanding Employment Contracts

-Your Los Angeles workplace lawyer will define an employment contract as a legal agreement between you and your employer.
+Your Los Angeles employment lawyer will define an employment contract as a legal agreement between you and your employer.
 This contract addresses your terms of employment, including specifics like your annual wages.
 Most employment contracts are in written form.
 However, some may be oral agreements.

 This oral or written contract will be highly unique to your employment situation.
 While there are many different areas that can be covered, such as wages and benefits, all of the agreements in your contract must abide by federal, state, and local employment laws.
 For example, your employer cannot have you agree to earning below minimum wage or toss out your right to unemployment.